fiannaca/dropbox-migration-tool/spec.md

     3. If the request fails again, it will double the waiting period and repeat, up to a maximum number of retries.
 *   **Implementation**: This will be implemented as a reusable Python decorator that can be applied to any function making an API call.

+## Directory Listing Feature

+To help users identify the correct paths for the `--src` flag, a `--ls` flag is available.
+When this flag is used, the tool will:

+1. List the files and folders in the specified `--src` directory (or the root if no source is provided).
+2. The listing will not be recursive.
+3. The tool will then exit without performing any migration.